Harro Schulze-Boysen

-In May 1933, Schulze-Boysen trained as a pilot and started working in Ministry of Aviation.
-In the summer of 1934, he met the artistocrat Libertas Haas-Heye and married her in July 1936.
-The couple held regular dinner parties and evening-picnics that became formal meetings where many people from different stratas of society met and who were confessed anti-nazis.
+In May 1933, Schulze-Boysen trained as a pilot and started working in the Ministry of Aviation.
+In the summer of 1934, he met the aristocrat Libertas Haas-Heye and married her in July 1936.
+The couple held regular dinner parties and evening-picnics that became formal meetings where many people from different stratas of society met and who were confessed anti-Nazis.
 By 1936, their house in Charlottenburg had become a popular meeting place and by 1937 the group began to resist.
 During the Spanish Civil War, Schulze-Boysen began collecting details of the Wehrmacht's involvement in the war from the ministry.
-He arranged for the documents to be passed to Soviet embassy by Gisela von Pöllnitz.
+He arranged for the documents to be passed to the Soviet embassy by Gisela von Pöllnitz.
 As he was promoted in the Ministry, Schulze-Boysen collected information that he used to write savage indictments of the Nazi plans.
 Their first leaflet was "Der Stoßtrupp" ("The Shock Troop") that criticised the plan for the invasion of Sudetenland.
 At the time, the documents were taken abroad.

 At the beginning of the war, Schulze-Boysen met Arvid Harnack who was the leader of another political faction and they started to work together.
-As the war progressed their combined undercover political faction, developed from a resistance organisation into an espionage networks from a small cadre of close friends, that began to collaborate with Soviet intelligence.
-The espionage network, led by Schulze-Boysen lasted slightly longer than a year.
-From just before June 1941 to August 1942 before a blunder by Soviet intelligence exposed their names and addresses to the German Funkabwehr, which resulted in the arrest of many members of the group, including Schulze-Boysen who was arrested on 31 August 1942 and executed in 1942.
+As the war progressed their combined undercover political faction, developed from a resistance organisation into an espionage network from a small cadre of close friends, that began to collaborate with Soviet intelligence.
+The espionage network, led by Schulze-Boysen lasted slightly longer than a year, from just before June 1941 to August 1942 before a blunder by Soviet intelligence exposed their names and addresses to the German Funkabwehr, which resulted in the arrest of many members of the group, including Schulze-Boysen who was arrested on 31 August 1942 and executed later the same year.